 After years of training in numerous modalities, I‘ve developed an approach to health and wellness that embraces all levels of being.
 I’m dedicated to helping my clients move through a wide range of physical, emotional, and spiritual transitions in the most efficient and transformative way.

 I've been practicing Chinese Medicine for over 20 years, nationally certified in Acupuncture and Chinese Herbology (NCCAOM), and board certified by the California Acupuncture Board.
-I received a B.A. and M.A. in Asian Civilizations from the University of Iowa, and an M.S. degree in Traditional Chinese Medicine in 1996 from the American College of Traditional Chinese Medicine in San Francisco, including a summer internship in Harbin, PRC.
-During the months studying for Acupuncture boards in 1996, I discovered the practice of Breema bodywork, and have been a devoted practitioner and instructor from that time on.
+I received my TCM training at the American College of Traditional Chinese Medicine in San Francisco, including a summer internship in Harbin, PRC.
+During the months studying for the California acupuncture boards in 1996, I discovered the practice of Breema bodywork, and have been a devoted practitioner and instructor from that time on.

-In addition to maintaining a private practice since 1997, I've been practicing community style acupuncture for five years - first at Petaluma Community Acupuncture clinic and then at Bhakti Wellness Center and Northeast Wellness in Minneapolis.
+In addition to maintaining a private practice since 1997, I've been practicing community style acupuncture for over six years - first at Petaluma Community Acupuncture clinic and then at Bhakti Wellness Center and Northeast Wellness in Minneapolis.
 Through these experiences, I've become committed to this style of practice, providing care in a comfortable group setting at accessible rates to serve a broader community.